johnbillion/rave-wordpress/readme.md

 A CI system runs on GitHub Actions which verifies a number of official sources and a number of official and unofficial package distributions and compares them all against one another to identify any anomalies.
 A future version of this library will provide the tooling to run the checks outside of GitHub Actions.

-RAVE stands for Reproduce And VErify.
+RAVE stands for Reproduce And Verify.

 ## Why test the official package?